BlckHawker/Mentor-Schedule-Maker/to-do.md

 ### Generating Schedules (Kovu)
 - [x] Navbar
 - [x] Max Hours allowed
-    - [ ] If the amount of mentors multiplied by the max amount of hours is less than 40, show a warning
 - [x] Number of schedules to generate
     - [x] 30 default, no cap (optional) (implemented, but not fully tested since generation takes too long)
     - [x] Time cap(optional) in minutes (int)